OpenNebula/docs/source/installation_and_configuration/containerized_deployment/reference.rst

 .. warning::

-    If you are using the default untrusted (self-signed) TLS certificates, you might need disable TLS verification by
+    If you are using the default untrusted (self-signed) TLS certificates, you might need to disable TLS verification by using

     .. prompt:: bash $ auto